Mahdiqoo/Ai-Matrix-Solver/README.md

     ```

 3.  **Setup Weights:**
-    Place your pretrained weights in a `models/` directory:
+    Pretrained weights are in `models/` directory along with their benchmark results which are in .txt format:
     ```text
     models/
     ├── flash.pth